skahds/button-lib/README.md

 # button-lib
-just a test for buttons in love2D
+just a test for buttons in love2D only for collision, does not have gui

 add your path to the file
 ```lua
 require(".../button")
 ```
-put this in your love.update() and insert in your mouse position
+put this inside your love.update() and insert in your mouse position
 ```lua
 button.update(mouseX, mouseY)
 ```